froderik/seasyar/README.md

       unindex index_name
     end

 and seasyar will use the configured seasy storage to update the named index.
+If none of the fields have changed the index will not be updated.

+Also included with the module is a reindex method that can be used to force reindexing for an object.
+Just use it in the same way as index.

+    reindex index_name, :first_name, :last_name, :phone_number

+This can be useful when adding seasyar for the first time to put index on all existing objects.
+Something like:

+    Person.all.each { |p| p.reindex index_name, :first_name, :last_name, :phone_number }

+on the command line will do it.

 Searching